CollasLab/edd/README.md

   * Instructions on how to acquire such a file can be found in the *Additional* section below.
 * ip_bam: a bam file containing aligned ChIP sequences
 * input_bam: a bam file containing aligned Input sequences
+* output_dir: a path to a directory, new or existing, that output files are stored in

 ### Optional Arguments
 * --bin-size